-Trocaire College has high regard for its students and for all members of the College Community.
-Trocaire expects its students to obey all applicable federal, state and local laws; to behave in ethical, professional and courteous ways and to observe the specific policies and standards, which govern a student's behavior at the college.
+Trocaire College has high regard for its students and for all members of the College community.
+Trocaire expects its students to obey all applicable federal, state, and local laws, to behave in ethical, professional, and courteous ways, and to observe the specific policies and standards which govern a student's behavior at the College.

-The Code of Conduct reflects general principals of behavior accepted at the college.
-Any type of dishonest, abusive or destructive behavior may be subject to disciplinary actions.
-Any member of the College Community may file a Discipline Incident Report of an alleged violation of the Student Code of Conduct.
-Discipline Incident reports are available in the Vice President of Enrollment & Student Affairs office.
-All Trocaire students are responsible for knowing the Code of Conduct, which is included in the student handbook.
+The Student Code of Conduct reflects general principles of behavior accepted at the College.
+Any type of dishonest, abusive, or destructive behavior may be subject to disciplinary action.
+Any member of the College community may file a Discipline Incident Report of an alleged violation of the Student Code of Conduct.
+Discipline Incident Reports are available at the office of the vice president of enrollment & student affairs.
+All Trocaire students are responsible for knowing the Student Code of Conduct.

-The following are considered to be specific violations of the Student Code of Conduct.
+The following are specific violations of the Student Code of Conduct.
 Violations of the Student Code of Conduct shall include but are not limited to: